kiwidamien/StackedTurtles/content/scraping/webscraping_beyond_phantomjs.md

 The easiest way of scraping a dynamic page is to actually execute the javascript, and allow it to alter the HTML to finish the page.
 We can pass the rendered (i.e. finalized) HTML to python, and use the same parsing techniques we used on static sites.
 The Python module [Selenium](https://www.seleniumhq.org/) allows us to control a browser directly from Python.
 The steps to Parse a dynamic page using Selenium are:

-1. Initialize a _driver_ (basically a Python object that controls a browser window)
+1. Initialize a _driver_ (a Python object that controls a browser window)
-2. Direct the driver to the URL we are interested in.
+2. Direct the driver to the URL we want to scrape.
 3. Wait for the driver to finish executing the javascript, and changing the HTML.
 The driver is typically a Chrome driver, so the page is treated the same way as if you were visiting it in Chrome.
 4. Use `driver.page_source` to get the HTML as it appears after javascript has rendered it.
 5. Use a parser on the returned HTML